 Hornet Nest vs. Wasp Nest vs. Yellowjacket Nest

-Comparing the three nests from each other, all of them may emerge in warmer months such as April or May.
-Like the nest of a yellowjacket and hornet, a wasp nest last only for a year and will not be reused.
+Comparing the three nests to each other, all of them may emerge in warmer months such as April or May.
+Like the nest of a yellowjacket and hornet, a wasp nest lasts only for a year and will not be reused.

 Almost all their workers will die in the winter, and the surviving fertilized queens will build new nests from scratch.